 Comparison of Monte Carlo Neutron Transport Results

 The results from different Monte Carlo simulation codes often produce slightly different results.
 The outputs are generally in better agreement for criticality calcula- tions of critical assemblies and nuclear reactor analysis.
-It is important to gauge the impact of utilizing different transport codes to see how much variance is expected.
-Some of the differences that impact Monte Carlo simulations are within the structure of the code itself, statistical error, or different starting seeds, while others are based on the nuclear data that may be altered, geometry or source implementation, or user error.
+It is important to gauge the effect of utilizing different transport codes to see how much variance is expected.
+Some of the differences that effect Monte Carlo simulations are within the structure of the code itself, statistical error, or different starting seeds, while others are based on the nuclear data that may be altered, geometry or source implementation, or user error.

 Criticality is a well-understood nuclear engineering problem that the nuclear data